 Because corporate sponsorships are a good way to raise money, it’s important to show gratitude to your sponsors.
 In fact, thanking sponsors is one of the best ways to use promotional products for fundraising.
 Recognize different gift amounts with multilevel awards, such as a Walnut Finished Plaque with Jade Glass Plate for one sponsorship level and an eye-catching Mountain Starfire Award for a higher level.

 Brand your fundraising event’s silent auction items.

 There are many different ways to fundraise, and holding a silent auction at a fundraising event is very common.
-A survey from BiddingForGood revealed that 87 percent of people found silent auctions to be at least somewhat effective in raising funds for their cause.
+A survey (PDF) from BiddingForGood revealed that 87 percent of people found silent auctions to be at least somewhat effective in raising funds for their cause.

 To prepare for a silent auction, gather items that specifically appeal to your supporters.
 Find distinctive items that will get people excited about bidding.
 The more items that interest them, the more bids you’ll receive.
 Know your supporters’ price range and choose items within that range.
 Local businesses and event sponsors are often good sources of donation items.

 Themed gift baskets are popular, and using promotional products for fundraising is a great way to create highly desirable silent auction items.
 For example, use the logo’d Two Tone Shopper Tote instead of a basket.
 The convenient tote makes it easy for buyers to transport their winnings home at the end of the night.
 And they’ll continue seeing your logo long after the event is over.

 Even if your attendees don’t win anything at the silent auction, don’t let them go home empty-handed.
 More than half the time, promotional products leave an even more favourable impression of the advertiser.
 (Hint: If you want to keep your name in front of your supporters, this is a great way to do it!)